 What is a Life Plan Community?

-Life Plan Communities offer residents a range of independent living options with a plan for potential care, from independent to assisted living, skilled nursing to memory care, should their needs change.
+Life Plan Communities, also known as Continuing Care Retirement Communities (CCRCs), offer residents a range of independent living options with a plan for potential care, from independent to assisted living, skilled nursing to memory care, should their needs change.
 We've created this short video to break down the features of this model.

 Retirement living in a Life Plan Community

 Let’s take a look at some of the benefits of Life Plan Communities as a senior living option.